ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
-The application opens process with PID equals to `1804`.
-You can specify any other PID of the target process that is launched in your system at the moment.
+The application opens process with a PID equals to `1804`.
+You should change this value to the actual PID of the launched process.
 Windows Task Manager allows you to [know](http://support.kaspersky.com/us/general/various/6325#block1) PIDs of all launched processes.
-You can change a PID of the target process in this line of the source code file:
+This is a code line to change:
 ```C++
 DWORD pid = 1804;
 ```
 Each step of the opening process algorithm matches to the function call in the `main` function.

-First step is to get handle of the current process and to save it in the `hProc` variable. [`GetCurrentProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683179%28v=vs.85%29.aspx) WinAPI function is used here to get handle of the current process.
-Next step is to get access token of the current process with [`OpenProcessToken`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379295%28v=vs.85%29.aspx) WinAPI function.
-Handle of the current process `hProc` and `TOKEN_ADJUST_PRIVILEGES` [access mask](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374905%28v=vs.85%29.aspx) are input parameters of the function.
-Output parameter of the function is `hToken` handle which stores a handle to the access token.
-Next step is enabling `SE_DEBUG_NAME` privilege for the current process with `SetPrivilege` function.
-Enabling privilege happens in two steps in the `SetPrivilege` function:
+First step is to get a handle of the current process with the [`GetCurrentProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683179%28v=vs.85%29.aspx) WinAPI function.
+This handle is saved in the `hProc` variable.

+Next step is to get access token of the current process with the [`OpenProcessToken`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379295%28v=vs.85%29.aspx) WinAPI function.
+We pass the `hProc` variable and `TOKEN_ADJUST_PRIVILEGES` [access mask](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374905%28v=vs.85%29.aspx) to this function.
+Resulting `hToken` value is a handle to the access token.

+Next step is to grant `SE_DEBUG_NAME` privilege for the current process.
+The `SetPrivilege` function encapsulates this action.
+There are two steps to grant the privilege:

-1. Get [**locally unique identifier**](https://msdn.microsoft.com/en-us/library/ms721592%28v=vs.85%29.aspx#_security_locally_unique_identifier_gly) (LUID) for `SE_DEBUG_NAME` privilege constant with [`LookupPrivilegeValue`](https://msdn.microsoft.com/en-us/library/aa379180%28v=vs.85%29.aspx) WinAPI function.
+1. Get [**locally unique identifier**](https://msdn.microsoft.com/en-us/library/ms721592%28v=vs.85%29.aspx#_security_locally_unique_identifier_gly) (LUID) of the `SE_DEBUG_NAME` privilege constant with the [`LookupPrivilegeValue`](https://msdn.microsoft.com/en-us/library/aa379180%28v=vs.85%29.aspx) WinAPI function.

-2. Enable a privilege with the specified LUID with [`AdjustTokenPrivileges`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa375202%28v=vs.85%29.aspx) WinAPI function.
-The `AdjustTokenPrivileges` function operates with LUID values instead of privilege constants.
+2. Grant the privilege with the specified LUID with [`AdjustTokenPrivileges`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa375202%28v=vs.85%29.aspx) WinAPI function.
+This function operates with LUID values instead of privilege constants.

 Example of the `SetPrivilege` function with a detailed explanation is available in the MSDN [article](https://msdn.microsoft.com/en-us/library/aa446619%28VS.85%29.aspx).
 The `OpenProcess.cpp` application should be launched with administrator privileges.
-This is a necessary requirement for assigning `SE_DEBUG_NAME` privilege with the `AdjustTokenPrivileges` function.
+This is a necessary requirement to grant the `SE_DEBUG_NAME` privilege with the `AdjustTokenPrivileges` function.

-Last step of the opening process algorithm is the call of `OpenProcess` WinAPI function with `PROCESS_ALL_ACCESS` [access rights](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684880%28v=vs.85%29.aspx) input parameter.
-PID of the opening process is passed as third input parameter of the function.
-Result of the function is a handle to the target process object in case of success.
-Handle of the target process provides read and write access to the memory of that process.
+Last step of the `OpenProcess.cpp` application is to call the `OpenProcess` WinAPI function.
+We pass the `PROCESS_ALL_ACCESS` [access rights](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684880%28v=vs.85%29.aspx) and a PID of the target process to this function.
+The function returns process' handle, which we can use to read and write memory of this process.

 ## Read and Write Operations